 When it comes to Bitcoin transactions, there are a few key variables that everyone needs to know about.
 These are the amount of the transaction, the input of the transaction, and the output of the transaction.

 After this, the program is going to generate a signature that is put together using the private key of the person.
 This is done to announce the transaction to the rest of the network.
-It will be the responsibility of the network to validate any and all Bitcoin transactions that take place.
+It will be the responsibility of the network to validate any Bitcoin transactions that take place.
 The network should also confirm that the Bitcoin being sent has not already been sent elsewhere.
 The same coin cannot be sent twice.
 This is why the Bitcoin transaction verification step is so important.
-Remember that all previous transactions are public, so the ledger is simply consulted to make sure the new transaction can be initiated.
-Once the private key has been verified, the Bitcoin transaction can be confirmed and the transaction will be carried out.
+Remember that all previous transactions are public, so the ledger is consulted to make sure the new transaction can be initiated.
+Once the private key has been verified, the Bitcoin transaction can be confirmed, and the transaction will be carried out.

 Now, once the Bitcoin transaction is finished, it is going to be recorded on the ledger and referred to in future transactions.
 This ledger is known as a block.
 The block gets added to the chain and has a unique identified.
 This is called a transaction hash.
 As a rule, this takes the form of a random string of letters and numbers that acts as a sort of identifier.
-It is 64 characters in length and every Bitcoin transaction is going to get one.
+It is 64 characters in length, and every Bitcoin transaction is going to get one.
 It is possible to track these transactions through something called a blockchain explorer.
 The has ID can be used as a way to search for something similar to a tag with search engines.
 This is how all Bitcoin transactions are recorded and used in the future.
-Because of the firm nature of these ID tags, it is possible for someone to tamper with Bitcoin transactions.
-This would mean that all of the blocks that came after this first one would basically have to be rewritten.
+Because of the firm nature of these ID tags, someone can tamper with Bitcoin transactions.
+This would mean that all of the blocks that came after this first one would have to be rewritten.
 This would take a tremendous amount of time and would slow down a bunch of other Bitcoin transactions.
 The blockchain is only getting larger as more Bitcoin transactions are carried out.
 This would not be in the best interests of the network.

 When people think about the amount of time that is taken to confirm all Bitcoin transactions, whether they are on the giving end or the receiving end, the amount of time varies depending on a few factors.
 The first is the size of the transaction.
 The larger the Bitcoin transaction is, the longer the confirmation process is going to take.
 The other major factor is the amount of traffic that is currently taking place on the Bitcoin transaction network itself.
 As a result, most transactions are going to be processed in under an hour; however, it is also not unusual to see this process take a couple of days.
-Expensive transactions get verified by miners in short order while cheap ones might take a little longer.
+Expensive transactions get verified by miners in short order, while cheap ones might take a little longer.
 Once a transaction has been confirmed, it is present forever.

 The Future of Bitcoin

 This is a brief overview of how Bitcoin transactions work.
-As the network continues to grow, miners are going to play a more important role.
+As the network continues to grow, miners are going to play a more critical role.
 The only way that these transactions can get carried out is with the help of miners.
 Therefore, it should come as no surprise that there are a lot of people who are turning to Bitcoin transactions and Bitcoin mining as a way to diversify their investments.
 While the future of Bitcoin is uncertain, it is certainly bright.
 This currency has proven that it is here to stick around for the long haul.